-With the two applications offering a load of amazing features to keep you organized it’s no wonder that they are top of the list and the popular choice for many users.
+With the two applications offering a load of unique features to keep you organized it’s no wonder that they are top of the list and the popular choice for many users.

-If you are currently in the dilemma of Google Keep vs Evernote the choice can be quite confusing.
+If you are currently in the dilemma of Google Keep vs Evernote, the choice can be pretty confusing.

 That is why we have put together this Google Keep vs Evernote comparison to help you make the choice easier for you.
 So that you can choose the tool that is best for your needs.

 The first thing we will discuss may be the most important; what features each tool offers.